jumphone/scRef/README.md

-# scREF

-Reference-based single-cell annotation for single-cell RNA-seq data
+# scREF: reference-based single-cell annotation

 <a href='https://github.com/jumphone/scRef'>
 <img src="/Logo.png" width="400">
 </a>

-# dbRef

-A reference database for scRef
+# dbRef: a reference database for scRef

 <a href='/Reference/'>Visit dbRef</a>